 - Let them know that you are there to help them as much as they need, and always talk to them in a positive and caring voice.

 - Create a daily schedule that includes fun activities, going outside, and spending time with other people.

 - Encourage them to exercise (move/walk) for 30 minutes a day.

 - Try different activities such as:

-- Spend time with a pet
+- Spend time with a pet or get a robotic pet for the person

 - Aromatherapy

 - Music

 - Light Therapy

 - Vitamin D

 - Spend time outdoors

-If these tips do not seem to work, let the healthcare team know and they may prescribe a medication for the depression.
+• If these tips do not seem to work, let the healthcare team know and they may prescribe a medication for the depression.